Last updated:

 How are the quizzes scored?

 Each quiz is multiple choice with one correct answer per question.
 You pick an answer for every question, submit at the bottom, and the results page shows your score, the correct answers, and a short note explaining the answer where one is available.
-Scoring happens on the server when you submit.
+Scoring happens instantly in your browser via JavaScript when you submit — there's no server round trip.
 There is no timer and no penalty for guessing.

 Do I need to sign up or install anything?

 No. There is no account, no email wall, and no app.
 Open a quiz, answer the questions, and read your score.
-The whole site is rendered on the server, so it works in any browser without JavaScript turned on.
+The pages themselves are server-rendered, but taking a quiz needs JavaScript turned on — that's what scores your answers live in the browser.

 Where do the questions come from?